rapidsai/docs/install/index.md

 **3. Start Conda.** Open a new terminal window, which should now show Conda initialized.

-**4. Check Conda Configuration.** Installing RAPIDS requires you to use `channel_priority: flexible`.
+**4. Check Conda Configuration.** Installing RAPIDS may require you to use `channel_priority: flexible`.

+If you are installing RAPIDS with CUDA 12 or greater, then you can use either strict or flexible channel priority.

+If you are install RAPIDS with CUDA 11, then you must set `channel_priority: flexible`.

 You can check this and change it, if required, by doing:
 ```sh
 conda config --show channel_priority
 conda config --set channel_priority flexible